ezpaarse-project/ezpaarse/doc/configuration/parametres.md

 # Parameters #

-The ezPAARSE treatments can be congured using HTTP headers.
-Please find below the list of available headers.
+The ezPAARSE jobs can be configured using HTTP headers.
+Please find the list of available headers below.

 ### Content-Encoding ###
-Encoding of the data sent  *(supported : gzip, deflate)*
+Encoding of the data sent. *(supported : gzip, deflate)*

 ### Response-Encoding ###
 Encoding of the data sent back by server. *(supported : gzip, deflate)*

 ### Accept ###
 Output format.
-Supported :
+Supported:
   - text/csv (by default)
   - text/tab-separated-values (for a TSV output : as CSV but tab-delimited)
   - application/json
   - application/jsonstream (one JSON object per line)

 ### Log-Format-xxx ###
-Format of the log lines in input, depend on the proxy *xxx* used.
+Format of the log lines in input, depends on the proxy *xxx* used.
 [See the available formats](./formats.html)

 ### Date-Format ###
 Date format used in the logs sent.
-Default is : 'DD/MMM/YYYY:HH:mm:ss Z'.
+Default is: 'DD/MMM/YYYY:HH:mm:ss Z'.

 ### Crypted-Fields ###
 Comma-separated list of fields that will be crypted in the results, or `none` to disable crypting.
 Defaults to `host,login`.

-**Caution**: each job uses a random salt for crypting, so crypted values from different jobs are not comparable.
+**Caution**: each job uses a random salt for crypting, so crypted values for the same ECs but from distinct jobs are not identical.

 ### Output-Fields ###
 To specify the fields to include in the output (if the format allows it). [(More information)](./outputfields.html)

 ### Traces-Level ###
-Allows to specify the verbosity level desired for ezPAARSE's feedback.
+To specify the verbosity level from ezPAARSE's feedback.
 The higher levels include the lower ones.
-Niveaux disponibles :
   - **error** : blocking errors, abnormal treatment termination.
   - **warn** : errors not fatal to the treatment.
   - **info** : general informations (requested format, ending notification, number of ECs generated...).